Skip these a.m. blunders for a more energized and productive afternoon.

 Blunder 2: Forgetting the H20

 Many adults are constantly dehydrated—we ignore our thirst cues.
-Experts still recommend getting about eight large glasses of fluid (that includes water-rich foods like cucumbers, lettuce, and melon) a day to keep your body operating at its peak.
+Experts still recommend getting about eight 8-ounce glasses of fluid (that includes water-rich foods like cucumbers, lettuce, and melon) a day to keep your body operating at its peak.

-Better idea: Make a glass of water part of your morning routine – before you brush your teeth, while you’re waiting for the coffeepot or tea kettle, etc. And keep a glass or water bottle near you throughout the day, as a reminder to keep sipping.
+Better idea: Make a small glass of water part of your morning routine – before you brush your teeth, while you’re waiting for the coffeepot or tea kettle, etc. And keep a glass or water bottle near you throughout the day, as a reminder to keep sipping.
 Bonus: You’ll have more energy too!